Ingredient Spotlight: Shea Butter

 You may have seen shea butter as an ingredient listed in your body cream, soap, or hair products, but what exactly IS Shea Butter?

 Shea butter is made from the nut of the West African Karite (or Shea) tree.
 The nuts are harvested and boiled, and the rich fat in the kernel is extracted.
 The processing of this nut is typically done by women, has many steps, and is VERY physical work!
-Check out this video to watch the process from start to finish.
+Check out the video link at the end of this article to watch the process from start to finish.

 Shea butter has been used to moisturize and soothe itchy, dry, and sensitive skin for thousands of years.
 It protects and nourishes the top layers of the skin, making a barrier against dryness.
 Rich in vitamins A and E, shea butter is often used to combat winter dry skin, and is known to be non-irritating to sensitive skin.